5 Top Fishing Destinations You Can Drive To

 Sailfish are a prime target for winter anglers in the Florida Keys.
 Andy Newman/Florida Keys News Bureau

-The Florida Keys
+Fishing the Florida Keys

-You knew the Keys would be on any self-respecting angler’s drive-to list, right?
+You knew the Florida Keys would be on any self-respecting angler’s drive-to list, right?
 Truth be told, the Keys features awesome fishing pretty much 24-7, but time your visit and choose your captain to enjoy the types of fishing you love most while scratching multiple challenges off your bucket list.

 Top Ports

-• Islamorada: Drive for about an hour and a half south of Miami, and you’ll find that Islamorada consists of four islands, lays claim to the title “sport fishing capitol of the world,” and is home to the world-famous Bud ‘N Mary’s Marina.
+• Islamorada: Drive for about an hour and a half south of Miami, and you’ll find that Islamorada consists of four islands, lays claim to the title “sport fishing capital of the world,” and is home to the world-famous Bud ‘N Mary’s Marina.

 • Key West: About two hours farther down the road from Islamorada, the very last populated island in the Keys, Key West, requires no introduction.
 Let’s just say that if you can’t catch fish here, it’s time to take up golf.